Women's Adventure Travels

 Priyanka Chopra Jones, actress, singer, a UNICEF Goodwill Ambassador, and a good friend of Meghan Markle's, was also among the impressive speaker line-up.
 Unlike Michelle and Meghan, who sent their pre-recorded special message, Priyanka delivered her speech live.

 The theme of her speech, "resilience and leadership in the face of adversity," resonated with all.
-Priyanka started with a story about an Indian girl she met named Sadhna, who came from a family in extreme poverty and ended up supporting her own family and helping many other girls achieve financial independence through the profitable business she started.
+Priyanka started with a story about an Indian girl she met named Sadhna, who came from a family in extreme poverty and supported her own family and helping many other girls achieve financial independence through the profitable business she started.
 By refusing to be a victim of the circumstances that she was born into, Sadhna displayed excellent leadership and took control of her own life.

 Now, as an influential advocate for gender equality and female empowerment, she tells the girls to start making a difference with "heart, drive, and commitment."
 At the end of her speech, Priyanka asks the audience to be aware of their privileges and use them to help girls silenced by society.
-"No act is too small, no age is too young, and when we rise up together, amazing things can happen."
+"No act is too small, no age is too young, and when we rise together, amazing things can happen."

 Images are courtesy of Girl Up